Lolfaceftw/Python-Simple-Group-Chat/README.md

 A modern, multi-threaded TCP chat application built with Python.
 It features a sophisticated server and an interactive, rich-text client interface powered by the `rich` library.
-The application supports automatic server discovery on the local network, making it easy to connect and start chatting.
+The application supports advanced network discovery, making it easy to find and connect to chat servers.

 ## Key Features